 The syllabus, often a student's first point of contact with a course, outlines expectations, policies, and learning objectives.
-While not a typical source like a journal article or book, it's sometimes necessary to cite a syllabus in academic work.
 Properly citing a syllabus in APA style ensures credibility and gives credit to the instructor who created it.
-This thorough look details how to cite a syllabus using APA format, covering various scenarios and providing clear examples to help you accurately reference this essential document.
+Now, while not a typical source like a journal article or book, it's sometimes necessary to cite a syllabus in academic work.
+This full breakdown details how to cite a syllabus using APA format, covering various scenarios and providing clear examples to help you accurately reference this essential document.

 Why Cite a Syllabus?